A short description of each unit and what you can expect.

 This unit will introduce you to the creative skills that are essential to working within the world of contemporary theatre design.
 You will begin to get an idea of the range and scope of current professional practice.

-- To use model-making, basic surveying, 3D modelling techniques and technical drawing to aid analysis and representation of spatial forms and colour
+- You will use model-making, basic surveying, 3D modelling techniques and technical drawing to aid analysis and representation of spatial forms and colour

 - Projects will provide a foundation of working methods and processes that you will build on through the course